AlfieWPearce/Solar-System/README.md

 Solar-System is a long-term physics simulation project that will grow from a simple 2D orbital model into a fully traversable 3D universe.

 Currently, it's a p5.js-based 2D system featuring realistic Newtonian gravity and basic orbital physics.
-Next steps include:
+Next steps include: future pathing, leapfrog integration, realistic scaling and 3D.
-- future pathing
-- leapfrog integration
-- realistic scaling
-- 3D

 **-- Features (Current) --**
 - 2D orbital simulation in p5.js